Washington

 Washington State Sees a Surge in Large Solar Projects

-Gov. Jay Inslee has been a strong proponent of large-scale solar installations since 2019 when a law passed calling for the end of electricity production from coal and natural gas by 2045.
+Gov. Jay Inslee has been a strong proponent of large-scale or “utility-scale” solar installations since 2019 when a law passed calling for the end of electricity production from coal and natural gas by 2045.
 As local officials continue to combat climate change, the power industry in the sun-drenched region east of the Cascades is being redefined.

 But legislation isn’t the only driving factor for Washington’s surge in large solar developments.
 The rapidly falling cost of photovoltaic (PV) panels is also increasing interest in solar power.
 Plus, the chance to earn a lucrative income by leasing out acreage to solar developers has traditional farmers rethinking how they want to use their land.